Xavier Williams

-Xavier Williams (born January 18, 1992) is an American football nose tackle who is a free agent.
-He played college football at the University of Northern Iowa.
-He was signed as an undrafted free agent by the Cardinals.
+Xavier Williams (born January 18, 1992) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+He played college football for the Northern Iowa Panthers.
+He was signed as an undrafted free agent by the Arizona Cardinals.

-Early years
+Early life

 Williams attended Grandview High School, where he was named a first-team all conference selection.
 He was named to the Suburban Mid-Six team in 2009 and earned first-team all metro honors.
 Aside from football, Williams was a three-year starter and two-time qualifier in wrestling.